OlekRaymond/Slides/README.md

 - Easy to write:
     Markdown is much easier to write than powerpoint slides, especially for developers.

+### TODO/Upcoming features:
+- Pre/Post slides:
+    Adds a markdown file contents before and/or after each created powerpoint presentation with the given content.
+For example a name/intro slide can be added to the start of each slide-deck.
+-

 ## Output

-Output comes as one or more html files, if given multiple markdown documents, we assume the user wants to create multiple slide decks so each slide deck is given it's own html file and a contents page, `index.html`, is generated.
+Output comes as two or more html files, each slide deck is given it's own html file and a contents page, `index.html`, is generated.

 ## Usage: